6one2/StarbucksChallenge/docs/index.md

 # Methodology
 ## Data Preprocessing
+The filtering and formatting steps taken for the exploration of data were explained in the previous section.

+Regarding the regression model few steps were implemented:
+1. Encoding of the `gender` in integers (with sklearn's `OneHotEncoder()`).
+2. Converting the date into a timestamp.
+That steps allowed to use the registration date as a continuous variable better suited for a linear regression.
+3. All features were scaled according to their median and IQR to decrease the effect of outlier values (with sklearn's `RobustScaler()`)

 > All preprocessing steps have been clearly documented.
 Abnormalities or characteristics about the data or input that needed to be addressed have been corrected.
 If no data preprocessing is necessary, it has been clearly justified.

 ## Implementation
+The analysis was contained in a jupyter notebook calling few modules describe below.

+### `data_wrangling.py`:
+This module contains general methods use for data manipulation:
+- `load_data()`: loads, filters and format the portfolio, profile, and transcript datasets.
+- `expand_transcript`: specifically expand the dictionary contained in transcript containing `offer_id`, `transaction`, `amount`.

 > The process for which metrics, algorithms, and techniques were implemented with the given datasets or input data has been thoroughly documented.
 Complications that occurred during the coding process are discussed.